n8n-io/self-hosted-ai-starter-kit/docs/reference/cli/makefile.md

 > Complete reference for all Makefile automation commands

-This document provides comprehensive documentation for all Makefile targets and automation commands available in the AI Starter Kit.
+This document provides comprehensive documentation for all Makefile targets and automation commands available in GeuseMaker.

 ## 🎯 Quick Reference